|

 typical couples are unaware of grieving,

-basics, and can't avoid or resolve significant relationship
+communication basics, and can't avoid or

 problems.
 Therefore, their relationship needs are unfilled too often,